"The International Day in memory of the victims of the Holocaust is thus a day on which we must reassert our commitment to human rights.

 Thursday, 17 January 2008

-6:00 p.m.– 8:00 p.m.: Opening - Gennady Dobrov Art Exhibition “Memorial Drawings: Remembering the Holocaust Victims and their Liberators”, (sponsored by Permanent Mission of the Russian Federation to the United Nations, in collaboration with UNIC Moscow) will be mounted on the conference room level (1B) 17 to 31 January 2008.
+6:00 p.m.– 8:00 p.m.: Opening - Gennady Dobrov Art Exhibition “Memorial Drawings: Remembering the Holocaust Victims and their Liberators”, (sponsored by Permanent Mission of the Russian Federation to the United Nations, in collaboration with UNIC Moscow) mounted on the conference room level (1B) 17 to 31 January 2008.

 Monday, 28 January 2008